Giovoadv/Decenvirale_Giovanni_Cinema_Capstone/README.md

 - **React Router**: A library for routing in React applications, used to manage navigation within the app (although routing isn't fully utilized in this version).
 - **TMDb API**: Provides movie data including posters, titles, and more.
 This API is used to populate the movie details and featured movies sections.

+## Features
+- **Login Page**: Users can log in with their email and password.
+- **Signup Page**: New users can create an account with their email, name, and password.
+- **Logout Page**: Users can log out of their account, which will clear their session.
+- **Profile Page**: Users can view and manage their profile information and add their favorite movies.

 ## Approach Taken

 1. **Component-Based Architecture**: